 This practice also recognizes that there is more to health than manually realigning structure and movement.
 Your body is also the result of your behaviors and beliefs which are shaped by a variety of factors in your life.
 This is why Shift also focuses on the therapeutic benefits of a yoga and meditation practice which helps you utilize your body’s wisdom in order to develop a stronger connection to the many different relationships you have in your life.

-A third component useful in shifting your body, apart from structure and behavior, is training.
-This is why personal fitness and group training are also offered by this practice.
+A third component useful in shifting your body, apart from structure and behavior, is mobility training.
+This is why personal mobility and group training are also offered by this practice.
 Training helps encourage shifts made during structural integration and yoga sessions.
 Being influenced by these holistic practices you’ll find training to also have a holistic feel to it making you stronger for any challenge.
 Whichever way you want Shift to help you be prepared for high-quality support in helping you be your best self.